America Celebrates Independence Day 2021

-FRIENDS and families across the United States of America gather together to celebrate the biggest event of the year, July 4, Independence Day.
+FRIENDS and families across the United States of America and Spain gather together to celebrate the biggest event of the year, July 4, Independence Day.

 There is a large community of American’s living in Spain so there are plenty of opportunities to get together and celebrate.
 Many bars and restaurants will host events specifically to celebrate American Independence Day.

-The Fourth of July is filled with celebrations from fascinating firework displays to Independence Day parades and community barbeques across America.
+The Fourth of July is filled with celebrations from fascinating firework displays to Independence Day parades (see picture above) and community barbeques across America.
 But what exactly do they celebrate?

 The Fourth of July is celebrated in the US as a federal holiday to commemorate the 1776 Declaration of Independence from British colonial rule.
 This declared that the 13 American colonies were no longer ruled by the British.
 This meant that the American colonies were free and became independent states.